 Book

 Prillaman, Soledad Artiz.
-Forthcoming.
+2023.
 The Patriarchal Political Order: the making and unraveling of the gendered participation gap in India.
 Cambridge Studies in Comparative Politics Series.
 New York: Cambridge University Press.

 (Abstract) (More Info) (Cambridge University Press) (Amazon)